Does password complexity matter?

 For the more advanced users:

-• ✅ Use passkeys instead of passwords (always ensure you have two different ones, just in case you lose one).
+• ✅ Use passkeys instead of passwords (always make sure you have two different ones, just in case you lose one).

 Offline storage